imos64/docker-kubernetes-course/24_private_cluster/Readme.md

 # Address:  10.224.0.4
 ```

-The private IP address `10.224.0.4` is the address used by Private Endpoint to access to Control Plane.
+The private IP address `10.224.0.4` is the address used by Private Endpoint to access the Control Plane.

-The private cluster still (by default) expose a public FQDN resolving the private endpoint IP address.
+The private cluster still (by default) exposes a public FQDN resolving the private endpoint IP address.

 > In private cluster, the exposed [public FQDN could be disabled](https://learn.microsoft.com/en-us/azure/aks/private-clusters#disable-public-fqdn-on-an-existing-cluster).
 > ```bash